 Franklin is writing Part Three from his home in America.
 He is writing in August 1788, about four years after ceasing work on Part Two and 17 years after completing Part One.

 Back in Philadelphia, Franklin oversees the branching out of the Junto, his debating club, which expands to include different chapters in other parts of the nation.
 Meanwhile, he keeps up his printing work, becoming the Clerk of the General Assembly of Pennsylvania in 1736.
 The following year, he becomes the Deputy Postmaster of Philadelphia, a job which allows him to see that his paper, the Gazette, is delivered by mail.
-In 1753, Franklin rises to the top of the mail delivery world, becoming Postmaster General of the United States.
+In 1753, Franklin rises to the top of the mail delivery world, becoming Postmaster General.

 Franklin begins to turn his attention more and more to "public affairs" and the betterment of society.
 He comes up with a plan for better funding the police by setting up a type of property tax.
 He also publishes a pamphlet on fire causation, and with some help he forms the Union Fire Company, the first modernized fire department in America.